civio/medicamentalia/_articles/vaccines/team.en.md

 - Child mortality by country and [by disease](http://apps.who.int/gho/data/view.main.ghe100-AGO?lang=en){:target="_blank"}.
 With data from 2000 to 2015.
 - General mortality data by disease, [here](http://vizhub.healthdata.org/gbd-compare/){:target="_blank"}.

+#### Stockouts data

+Data on vaccine stockouts come from the WHO monitoring system of vaccine-preventable diseases (available [here](http://apps.who.int/immunization_monitoring/globalsummary/indicators?ir%5Br%5D%5B%5D=AFRO&ir%5Br%5D%5B%5D=AMRO&ir%5Br%5D%5B%5D=EMRO&ir%5Br%5D%5B%5D=EURO&ir%5Br%5D%5B%5D=SEARO&ir%5Br%5D%5B%5D=WPRO&ir%5Bi%5D%5B%5D=VSRS_BCG&ir%5Bi%5D%5B%5D=VSRS_BCG_ANYDIST&commit=Ok+with+the+selection){:target="_blank"}).
+The information extracted from this repository was last updated by the WHO in December of 2016, and only has data until 2015.

+Countries notify WHO if they have experienced stockouts, either at national level or in some of the health districts where each country is divided.
+The global figure of 97 states that suffered a shortage in 2015 of some of the essential vaccines includes both those produced at the regional and national level.
+However, to make the map of stockouts of the vaccine against tuberculosis simpler, only the problems at national level have been taken into account, because of their greater relevance.

 #### Other data sources